-The oldest part of the castle and of the town in general is the ossuary of St Andrew from the 13th century.
+The oldest part of the town in general is the ossuary of St. Andrew from the 13th century.
 Part of the castle is also the Hodinová veža (Clock Tower), remains of the former town hall, three bastions and the northern Vežová brána gate.

 The gem of the Štefánikovo námestie square is the bulky Baroque Trinity Pillar.
-In the north-western corner of the square is the building of the oldest mint in the world.
-Múzeum mincí a medailí (Museum of coins and medals) offers more information about the craft of coinage and its tradition in Kremnica.
-The visitors can take a special souvenir from here - a self-made coin.
+In the north-western corner of the square is the building of mint.
+Múzeum mincí a medailí (Museum of coins and medals) situated in an old burgher house in the southern row of houses offers more information about the craft of coinage and its tradition in Kremnica.
+Visitors can try to strike mints by their own hands.

-In the eastern row of the square apart from several old burgher houses is also the building of the new town hall.
-The square becomes very lively in summer time when the Middle-European Festival of Humour and Satire Kremnica Kremnické gagy is held there.
+The eastern row of the square apart from several old burgher houses also contains the building of the new town hall.

 Source: Vydavateľstvo Dajama